 Classic restaurants and cafés

 Travelers along Route 66 also needed a place to get a bite to eat.
 That’s as true today as it was in the past, but not very many of the old restaurants remain.
-Of those still around, La Cita (opened in 1940, but only in this location since 1961), Del’s (1956), and Golden Dragon (changed to a Chinese restaurant in 1966) are all easy to spot.
+Of those still around, La Cita (opened in 1940, but only in this location since 1961), Del’s (1956), and Golden Dragon (and older building that changed to a Chinese restaurant in 1966) are all easy to spot.

 Restaurants tend to come and go a lot faster than motels, so there isn’t much old restaurant signage around town either.
 The most notable is probably the huge rusting ruin that once advertised the minuscule Ranch House Café.